GLBRC/delila/README.md

 3) You will need several /usr/local/lib files.
 Put the files into /usr/local/lib/p2c.
    These are in the files picked up by -L/usr/local/lib flag for gcc, below.

-If you put your p2c /home/<userName>/bin/p2c/src/   and make sure to include the following headers in the c code:
+If you put p2c /home/<userName>/bin/p2c/src/   and make sure to include the following headers in the c code:

 #include <getopt.h>  /* getopt API */